 In July 2007, the Company and Roche initiated the first Phase IIa, randomized, double blind, placebo controlled, dose ranging study with BCX-4208 in 66 patients with moderate to severe plaque psoriasis.
-In this study, BCX-4208 is administered once a day for 6 weeks, at a dose of either 20mg or 120mg.
-The primary objectives of this study are to assess the safety, tolerability, and pharmaocokinetic profile of BCX-4208.
-Secondary objectives include assessment of pharmacodynamic measures and clinical response.
-Data has been collected and reviewed from a planned interim analysis of 30 subjects divided evenly across the three study arms.
-The safety analysis includes follow-up on all 30 patients.
-Of the 30 patients evaluated for efficacy, 18 patients completed all six weeks of dosing.
-The 12 patients who discontinued prior to completing the six weeks of dosing were equally distributed across the three arms of the study.
-The planned interim analysis showed that BCX-4208 was safe and well-tolerated; clinical efficacy was not demonstrated.
-Dose-related effects were observed in reduction of peripheral blood lymphocyte counts and subsets.
+In this study, BCX-4208 was administered once a day for 6 weeks, at a dose of either 20mg or 120mg.
+Patients were monitored for at least four weeks following treatment.
+The primary objectives of the study were safety and tolerability.
+Secondary objectives included pharmacodynamic and pharmacokinetic measures, and clinical response.